David J. Farber

-David J. Farber (born April 17, 1934) is a professor of computer science, noted for his major contributions to programming languages and computer networking.
-He is currently the Distinguished Professor and Co-Director of Cyber Civilization Research Center at Keio University in Japan.
+David J. Farber (born April 17, 1934) is a professor of computer science, noted for his major contributions to programming languages and computer networking who is currently the distinguished professor and co-director of Cyber Civilization Research Center at Keio University in Japan.
 He has been called the "grandfather of the Internet".

 Career

 Farber graduated from the Stevens Institute of Technology with a M.E. degree in electrical engineering in 1956 and a second M.S. degree in mathematics in 1961.
 He then began an 11-year career at Bell Laboratories, where he helped design the first electronic switching system (ESS-1) and the SNOBOL programming languages.
 He subsequently held industry positions at the Rand Corporation and Scientific Data Systems, followed by academic positions at the University of California, Irvine, the University of Delaware, and Carnegie Mellon University.
 He was awarded an honorary doctorate in engineering from the Stevens Institute in 1999.

 At Irvine his research work was focused on creating the world's first operational distributed computer system.
 While a member of the electrical engineering department of the University of Delaware, he helped conceive and organize the major American research networks CSNET, NSFNet, and the National Research and Education Network (NREN).
 He helped create the NSF/DARPA-funded Gigabit Network Test bed Initiative and served as the Chairman of the Gigabit Test bed Coordinating Committee.

-Farber subsequently was appointed Alfred Fitler Moore Professor of Telecommunication Systems at the University of Pennsylvania where he also held appointments as Professor of Business and Public Policy at the Wharton School of Business and as a Faculty Associate of the Annenberg School for Communication.
-He served as Chief Technologist at the US Federal Communications Commission (2000–2001) while on leave from the university.
+Farber subsequently was appointed Alfred Fitler Moore Professor of Telecommunication Systems at the University of Pennsylvania, where he also held appointments as professor of business and public policy at the Wharton School of Business, and as a faculty associate of the Annenberg School for Communication.
+Farber served as chief technologist at the US Federal Communications Commission (2000–2001) while on leave from the university.

 Farber is a founding editor of ICANNWatch.
 He serves on the board of advisers of Context Relevant and The Liquid Information Company.
+He is one of the founding board members of the Internet Systems Consortium, and has served on that board since 1994.